cedrusx/dxslam_ros/README.md

 Note that the estimated pose from the SLAM system is the transform between the current camera optical frame and a fixed reference frame.
 The ROS node will check other information from the tf tree, including tf between `pub_tf_parent_frame` and the reference frame, and that between `pub_tf_child_frame` to the camera optical frame (as specified in the header of the RGB image).
 It then calculates the tf between `pub_tf_parent_frame` and `pub_tf_child_frame` based on above information and the esaimted pose.

+It can also reads camera intrinsics from the camera_info topic (highly recommended so you don't have to change your config file when changing camera!).
+To enable it, put `Camera.fromTopic: 1` into your config file ([example](https://github.com/cedrusx/dxslam_ros/blob/dxslam/config/realsense_d435.yaml)).

 # Supported SLAM systems

 If you use any of the systems in a research work, please properly cite the corresponding paper.